cemonal/nodejs-ip-info/README.md

 # Node.js IP Information API

-This is a Node.js application that provides IP information, including the public IP address of the client.
-It allows you to retrieve details such as the city, region, country, postal code, timezone, and organization associated with an IP address.
+This is a Node.js application that retrieves the public IP address of the client.

 ## Table of Contents